tredontho/purescript-book/text/chapter3.md

 If a declaration spans multiple lines, then any lines except the first must be indented past the indentation level of the first line.

-Therefore, the following is valid PureScript code:
+Therefore, the following is a valid PureScript code:

 ```haskell
 add x y z = x +
   y + z
 ```

-But this is not valid code:
+But this is not a valid code:

 ```haskell
 add x y z = x +